 If you’re searching for a sailboat that combines classic beauty with unmatched performance, look no further than this 1987 Pacific Seacraft 34.
 Designed by William Crealock, this vessel is renowned for its strength, durability, and ability to tackle rough offshore conditions easily.
 Whether you’re planning coastal cruising or serious bluewater passages, this boat is designed to provide safe, comfortable, and enjoyable sailing experiences.

 The hull is hand-laid, solid fiberglass, providing unmatched strength and durability.
 The full keel ensures a smooth, stable ride in heavy seas, making her an ideal offshore cruiser.
-The canoe stern enhances seaworthiness, handling following seas with ease.
+The canoe stern enhances seaworthiness, handling the following seas with ease.

 This Pacific Seacraft is Cutter rigged with a versatile sail plan that includes a furling headsail (110 Genoa), cutter sail, a mainsail (new in 2023), and 3 storm sails all in excellent condition.
 This boat is easy to sail shorthanded or with a small crew and the boat balances beautifully under sail, whether you’re beating upwind or cruising downwind.